What is Content Strategy for the Web?

 This is a very common question, likely stemming from the fact that content strategy can still feel obtuse to some.
 If I had a dollar for every time I saw someone ask for a sample content strategy or a content strategy template, I’d be taking myself out to a nice lunch, for sure.

 Again, there’s no one-size-fits-all approach.
 And again, even if you just revisit one small corner of your process and everything else stays the same, that is still content strategy at work!
-But here are some elements that may comprise or inform a comprehensive content strategy effort:
+But here are some elements that may inform a comprehensive content strategy effort:

 - Messaging framework